Last Updated on September 14, 2020 by Scott

 Finally, propane is virtually useless in temperatures below 20 degrees Fahrenheit.

-If you’re trying to keep your generator running for as long as possible without stopping it, you’ll want to get a dual-fuel generator with a well-built engine.
+If you’re trying to keep your generator running for as long as possible without stopping, you’ll want to get a dual-fuel generator with a well-built engine.
 This way, you’ll be prepared for whatever gets thrown at you.

 It’s pretty quiet, easy to use, and reliable as heck.
 It also comes with pretty much everything that you need (minus the cover and the fuel) and makes oil changes easier.